Rodgers, Packers lose 20-16 to Lions, miss playoffs

 AP Sports Writer

 GREEN BAY, Wis.
-(AP) — Aaron Rodgers threw a late interception and the Green Bay Packers lost 20-16 to the Detroit Lions on Sunday night to fall short of the playoffs.
+(AP) — Aaron Rodgers was intercepted by Kerby Joseph on the final pass of what might be his last game, and the Green Bay Packers lost 20-16 to the Detroit Lions on Sunday night to miss the playoffs.

 After winning four straight games and receiving plenty of help from other teams, the Packers had control of their postseason fate heading into the final game of the NFL regular season.
 But they fell short against the Lions, who had been eliminated from the playoffs earlier Sunday when the Seattle Seahawks beat the Los Angeles Rams 19-16 in overtime.

-Rodgers went 17 of 27 for 205 yards with one touchdown and the crucial pick on the final pass of what was perhaps the four-time MVP’s final game at Lambeau Field.
-The 39-year-old Rodgers has said he doesn’t know whether he plans to continue playing next season.
+Rodgers went 17 of 27 for 205 yards with one touchdown in what may be the final appearance at Lambeau Field for the four-time MVP.
+Although he is under contract for next season, the 39-year-old Rodgers has said he doesn’t know whether he will continue playing.

 During the game, Rodgers became the eighth NFL player to have at least 5,000 career completions.